krolle08/ArtistLookUp/README.txt

 For example: A more detailed insight into Http responses and handling of them can be seen in MyWebServiceImplementation.java and also the unittest required if implementing new features, can be inspired from Unittests.java.
-But be aware that the library is deprecated, and it is therefore advised to test any code implemented into the repository carefully.
+But be aware that the library is deprecated, and it is therefore advised to test any code implemented into the api carefully.
 Furthermore, error due to bad user inputs, resulting in empty or bad responses, could be optimized by handling the problem where they occur, as of now it restarts the whole process.